SparkUiX/STS2AutoSLCut/README.md

 ## ❤️ Credits

-If you use this mod:
+If this tool is helpful to you:

+👉 Please indicate in the video:

 ```
 Edited with AutoSLCut Mod